Inserting percutaneous instrumentation through safe zones reduces the risk of damage to neurovascular structures.

 The anatomy in the area between the two solid green lines (on the enlarged view) is represented by one cross section and does not vary significantly between different levels of cross section within this zone.

-Direct lateral approach Palpate the vastus lateralis muscle belly and insert the pins as shown in the diagram, aiming to gain purchase in both cortices.
+For a direct lateral approach, palpate the vastus lateralis muscle belly and insert the pins as shown in the diagram, aiming to gain purchase in both cortices.

 3. Safe zone in the midshaft of the tibia